punt-cuncher/Slidey-Slimes/README.md

 - No need for any screws or glue, everything slides in, and the case closes with a satisfying snap.
 - You will need to have your flow rate and PA dialed in very well, as the tolerances are rather tight.

+Added auxiliary tracker cases!
+The bottom should be printed from TPU.
+Otherwise, if you don't have TPU, I'd suggest using a different design, as this will be quite bulky and uncomfortable.
+Works with up to 4cm straps.

 Enjoy!

 - The f3d file is an absolute mess, don't judge me, it's my first cad project lol.